 Breaking Through the Stuff Build Up

-- Break it down.
 Break the project or situation down to its fundamental parts.
 Clear away all the stuff that doesn’t belong or that just makes things more complicated.

-- Ask for help.
 Others may know an easier way or a better way to do what needs to be done.
 It can’t always be fixed with duct tape and WD 40 despite what the movies show.

-- Try again.
 If at first, you don’t succeed, try again.
 The stuff will just keep wrapping around until you find the way that works to get it gone.

 Little bits add up.
 One hair alone can’t stop the wheels from turning.
-I’m not sure one of my hairs has ever traveled alone, and after 25 years they have definitely gathered together.
-Which shows that little bits on their own aren’t that powerful, but together we are stronger.
+I’m not sure one of my hairs has ever traveled alone, and after 25 years they have definitely gathered together – which shows that little bits on their own aren’t that powerful, but together we are stronger.